nimobeeren/dressme/README.md

 ## Deployment

-The app is automatically deployed to Vercel on every push.
+Deploy the app by pushing to a branch.
+The `main` branch is deployed to production and other branches are deployed to preview environments.

-To deploy manually:
+In rare situations, you may want to deploy manually:

 ```bash
 pnpm deploy